grumpyjames/slippymap/rewriting_slippy_map_part_four.md

 ever move in units of tile.

 Our next step is to cope with moving around in a finer grained unit than the tile.
+We'll approach this in three parts:

+1. Working out in what tile (and whereabouts within the tile) the centre is.
-We'll approach this in two parts; rendering a fixed size map centred on a particular location, and then making the centre movable.
+2. Rendering a fixed size map centred on a particular location.
+3. Making the centre movable.

 ### X marks the spot.